Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool prints detailed user account information with specific fields (login name, home directory, shell, idle time).
-It distinguishes itself from sibling tools like 'whoami', 'id', and 'who'.
+The description clearly states the tool prints detailed user account information including specific fields like login name, home directory, shell, and idle time.
+It also distinguishes itself from sibling tools by noting that for current user identity one should use 'whoami' or 'id', and for session listing use 'who'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.